-In April, 1610, Johannes Kepler said in a letter to Galileo Galilei with reference to their respective studies of the moon and Jupiter:
+In April of the year 1610, over 400 years ago, Johannes Kepler said in a letter to Galileo Galilei with reference to their respective studies of the moon and Jupiter:

 … as soon as someone demonstrates the art of flying, settlers from our species of man will not be lacking.
 Who would once have thought that the crossing of the wide ocean was calmer and safer than of the narrow Adriatic Sea, Baltic Sea, or English Channel?
 Given ships or sails adapted to the breezes of heaven, there will be those who will not shrink from even that vast expanse (of space).
 Therefore, for the sake of those who, as it were, will presently be on hand to attempt this voyage, let us establish the astronomy, Galileo, you of Jupiter, and me of the moon.

 Only a century after Christopher Columbus sailed into the mysterious unknown across the sea on his bold adventure that discovered the American continents for Western Civilization, Johannes Kepler, pioneering astronomer, envisioned a time that ships would be built to sail “that vast expanse” (of space) and hailed the men who would step forth to make the voyage.
 And he considered himself and Galileo to be among those who were directly involved in preparing for the journey, which, of course, they were.

 A scant three centuries later, and in the midst of the time when feeble wooden sailing ships were just giving way to ships of steel and steam, humans took to the skies in winged craft.
 Then, less than seventy years after the first propeller-driven airplane made of sticks, wire, and cloth lofted a man above the ground in controlled, powered flight, the United States of America launched men in rockets on their first explorations across the void of space to the moon.